 The last Van Cortlandt moved out of the mansion house in 1888.
 One year later, a large section of land, including the former Van Cortlandt Manor, was acquired for public parkland in the northwestern section of the Bronx.
 At the time of acquisition, half of the acreage within the park was meadowland and the other half woodland.
 Only approximately 40 acres was identified as vegetable gardens.
-That same year the Van Cortlandt mill, located within the park, ceased operation and the Parade Ground near the mansion house was opened to the public.
-The extensive woodland in this section of the Bronx, was one of the main reasons that park advocates were in favor of the City acquiring the former Van Cortlandt estate for a park site.
+That same year the mill, located within the park, ceased operation and the Parade Ground near the mansion house was opened to the public.

 During the late nineteenth and twentieth centuries most of the physical changes made to the park were near the locale of the Van Cortlandt house and lake.
 The southern and central areas of the park were used for picnics, outdoor games, and the creation of the first municipal golf course (Van Cortlandt Links Golf Course).
 A series of trails, picnic areas, and the Mosholu Golf Course (1914) were also established on the eastern side of the park.
+One of the public picnic and ball field sites is the Allen Shandler Recreation Area.
+Named in 1967, this public area is the location of the proposed WTP site.